BKJS Frequently Asked Questions

 Confidential reports can be made through our Ethics Committee hotline (+91 72596 65887) or via the secure form in the "Report an Issue" section.
 All reports are investigated discreetly by our grievance cell following community guidelines.

 Our emergency contact list (medical, legal, crisis support) is available to verified members in the Resources section.
-For immediate assistance, call our 24/7 helpline at +91 98454 40072.
+For immediate assistance, contact us via WhatsApp (+91 72596 65887) or email [email protected].
 Regional emergency numbers are also pinned in official WhatsApp groups.

 General Questions FAQs